 2011 to Today

 2015American Tower acquires the exclusive right to 11,448 wireless communications sites from Verizon Communications Inc., increasing the U.S. tower count to approximately 40,000.
-The Company also continued developing internationally, launching operations in Nigeria and expanding the global portfolio to approximately 97,000 sites.
+The Company also continued developing internationally, launching operations in Nigeria and expanding the global portfolio to over 99,000 sites.

 2014American Tower CEO Jim Taiclet is recognized for the third time (2011, 2013 and 2014) by the Harvard Business Review as one of the 100 top-performing CEOs in the world.